Bamboozlerrl/Rule-Edits/README.md

             - (VI) If a player should be awarded to a team, TCM will be deducted from the team's total TCM equal to the number of TCM included in their bid and independent of the value of the rostered player used in the bid.
 The rostered player used in the bid will be eligible for the next stage of the add/drop period.
             - (VII) Bids will automatically be reduced to never exceed available TCM.
 In the event of the same rostered player being used in multiple bids, additional bids will be thrown out upon winning a bid using that player.
             - (VIII) A bid with a value of zero TCM on a specific player is valid, so long as it is still accompanied by a player drafted at auction.
 TCM must be used in whole numbers.
-	- (3) Add/drops may be denied by the CRC due to availability restrictions or by the individual players receiving call-ups.
     - (c) Add/drop player eligibility:
       - (i) First add/drop period:
         - (1) Add/drop pool: